Zagat’s Long, Sad Slide into Irrelevance — and How It Can Recover

 TripAdvisor is constructed so that people who want to review things have to put in more effort, making them more committed.
 They also are effective at rooting out paid fakes.
-So you get thoughtful, honest user reviews of restaurants … written by tourists who really know hotels.
+So you get thoughtful, honest user reviews of restaurants … written by tourists who don’t know your city but sure do know hotels.

 The Infatuation gives you ratings up to 10 that look data-driven because they have decimal points.
-But they’re really just a few guys’ subjective opinions — Gault-Millau with a nice mobile UX, and limited to seven cities.
+But they’re really just a few guys’ subjective opinions — Gault-Millau (remember them?) with a nice mobile UX, and limited to seven cities.
 UrbanSpoon?
 An also-ran in the first place, now languishing in the U.S. market after its acquisition by India-based Zomato.
 OpenTable?
 For reservations, yes, but not for the reviews or the ratings.
 Chowhound?
-Hardcore foodie audience, deep content, really hard to search and navigate.
+Hardcore foodie audience, deep content, virtually impossible to search and navigate.
 Dine?
 Pivoted to dating last year.

 What about Michelin?
 Michelin hasn’t made much of a dent in American food consciousness beyond jet-setters who can afford to drop in at Eleven Madison Park one night followed by Arpège the next and Osteria Francescana the next.
 Oh, and it doesn’t have a mobile app for restaurants.

 In other words, no one else has cracked the code.